Boston University School of Medicine (BUSM) Clerkships & Subinternships

 MED MS 310: Medicine Clerkship (eight weeks)

 The Medicine 1 Clerkship is an eight-week experience designed to enhance the student’s capacity to function as a caring, increasingly independent, but supervised, clinician on a multiprofessional team.
 During the clerkship, students learn clinical medicine while working side-by-side with residents and faculty in providing care to a cohort of inpatients.
 A key principle that guides student learning is to provide graduated responsibility with supervision.
 Medicine 1 introduces the clinical tools and perspectives of the internist that are appropriate regardless of the student’s career choice.
-This learning experience is complemented by a unique enrichment in which students also work closely in small groups with a clerkship director and hone essential clinical skills (including intermediate level communications skills, physical diagnosis, and clinical reasoning).
+This learning experience is complemented by a unique enrichment in which students also work closely in small groups with a clerkship director and hone essential clinical skills (including intermediate-level communications skills, physical diagnosis, and clinical reasoning).
 The clerkship is divided into two mini-blocks of four weeks each, and students learn at two of the following sites: Boston Medical Center, the West Roxbury VA Hospital, MetroWest Medical Center (Framingham), Jordan Hospital (Plymouth), and Roger Williams Medical Center (Providence, RI).
+In addition, some students will take the entire eight-week clerkship at the Kaiser Health Care System in California.

 MED MS 311: Surgery Clerkship (eight weeks)

-During the eight-week Surgery Clerkship, students are assigned to a four-week rotation in general surgery at one of four sites: Boston Medical Center, the West Roxbury VA Hospital, Cape Cod Hospital or Roger Williams Medical Center.
-Students also do two rotations (two weeks each) of either vascular surgery, thoracic surgery, anesthesiology, minimally invasive surgery, or acute care/trauma surgery.
+During the eight-week Surgery Clerkship, students are assigned to a four-week rotation in general surgery at one of six sites: Boston Medical Center, the West Roxbury VA Hospital, Cape Cod Hospital, Roger Williams Medical Center, MetroWest, or Kaiser Santa Clara Medical Center.
+Students also do two rotations (two weeks each) of other surgical subspecialties such as vascular surgery, thoracic surgery, anesthesiology, minimally invasive surgery, or acute care/trauma surgery.
 Each of these rotations includes experience in the OR.
 All rotations except anesthesiology include experience as part of the surgical team caring for patients on the surgical wards, and outpatient care in surgical clinics.
 Students work directly with faculty in the OR, in the clinic, and in regular meetings with their preceptors.
 All students return to Boston Medical Center for didactics on Fridays, and they participate in educational conferences with the residents and attendings.

 MED MS 312: Obstetrics and Gynecology Clerkship (six weeks)

-An Obstetrics and Gynecology clerkship is one of the core clinical rotations in the medical school curriculum due to its unique focus on female reproductive health and dysfunction.
+An Obstetrics and Gynecology Clerkship is one of the core clinical rotations in the medical school curriculum due to its unique focus on female reproductive health and dysfunction.
 In addition, OB/GYN providers are Women’s Health advocates who promote education, safe pregnancy, health maintenance and prevention of sexually transmitted diseases, and reproductive cancers.
-This clerkship emphasizes the doctor-patient relationship, interviewing skills, mastery of the pelvic and breast examination, patient safety and clinical problem solving in patient care.
-The foundation that you will gain in obtaining skills and knowledge to become a comprehensive health provider of women will be integral to your education in health care and policy, regardless of future specialty choice.
-For clerkship students interested in women’s health, there is ample opportunity to familiarize yourself with the wide variety of career choices available within the field of Obstetrics and Gynecology.
-There are six locations of the clerkship available: Boston Medical Center, Metrowest Medical Center in Framingham (MWMC), Beverly Hospital in Beverly, Mt.
+This clerkship emphasizes the doctor-patient relationship, interviewing skills, mastery of the pelvic and breast examination, patient safety, and clinical problem solving in patient care.
+The foundation that students will gain—in obtaining skills and knowledge to become a comprehensive health provider for women—will be integral to their education in health care and policy, regardless of future specialty choice.
+For clerkship students interested in women’s health, there is ample opportunity to familiarize themselves with the wide variety of career choices available within the field of Obstetrics and Gynecology.
+There are six locations of the clerkship available: Boston Medical Center, MetroWest Medical Center in Framingham (MWMC), Beverly Hospital in Beverly, Mt.
 Auburn Hospital in Cambridge, Lahey Medical Center in Burlington, and Jordan Hospital in Plymouth.

 MED MS 313: Pediatric Clerkship (six weeks)